ALSETLab/2018_AmericanModelicaConf_PMUBasedIslanding/README.md

 ![alt text](https://github.com/ALSETLab/2018_AmericanModelicaConf_PMUBasedIslanding/blob/master/Example_Results/Dymola2018/IslandedOperationController/Plots_ControllerEffect.png)

-- You can perform similar simulations of the power system model by making your own changes using some other components from the distributed package.
+- You can perform similar simulations of the power system model by making your own changes using other components from the distributed package 'Modelica2018US_IslandedOperationControl.mo'.

 ## Development and contribution